sparkflows/sparkflows-docs/docs/rest-api/rest-api-authentication/index.rst

 REST API Authentication
 ==========

-Fire Insights provides REST API commands to use to interact their instance of fire insights.

-An admin user can enable the swagger through configuration and is available at http://<machine-name>:8080/swagger-ui.html.

 To authenticate and access Fire Insights REST APIs, you can use personal access tokens or passwords.
 We strongly recommend that you use tokens.
 Like passwords, tokens should be treated with care.
 Unlike passwords, tokens expire and can be revoked.

 Tokens can be generated using Postman.